OlivierLD/ROB/GET_STARTED.md

 This document should help anyone who's not familiar with programming, build, and such technologies.
 If that is not the case, please do let me know, log a bug or a request.

+From this page, you will learn how to install the required software to build and run the whole stuff, from the git repo.

+There will be a dedicated section, describing the way to _build and deploy_ the result to another machine, without having to deal with the repository, which is obviously not required at runtime.

 # Install required software, clone the repo, build and run a first module.

 ## You will need